 Who to contact If you have concerns about your child's progress you could speak to your child's class teacher.
-You can also speak to the SENDCo.
+You can also speak to the SENDCO.
 The Head teacher can be contacted if you have concerns about how your child's SEND is being managed.
-School response Where there are concerns about your child's progress or learning, the teacher may raise this with the SENDCo.
+School response Where there are concerns about your child's progress or learning, the teacher will raise this with the SENDCO.
 The school has termly pupil progress meetings to monitor the progress of all pupils.
-If there are further concerns about your child's learning, the school will discuss this with you: Any concerns you may have.
-To plan any additional support your child may receive.
-To discuss with you any referrals to outside professionals to support your child's learning.
-How we could work together, to support your child at home/school.
+If there are further concerns about your child's learning, the school will discuss this with you: Any concerns you may have can be shared.
+To plan any additional support your child may receive including adaptive teaching strategies which will be shared with you To share any support plans on a termly basis or person centred plans (PCPs) on an annual basis To discuss with you any referrals to outside professionals to support your child's learning and to gain further advice and support How we could work together, to support your child at home/school.